 Small travel coolers ~ Small travel coolers are handy while you are bottle/bucket raising your kids.
 Simply build a little holder for it so that the kids cannot tip the cooler over.
 Then drill holes the same size as that of the bucket feeder around the outside of the cooler.
 Assemble the cooler in just the same way as the bucket.
 Now, you have a feeder for all seasons that allows you to fill it up with milk and let them free feed - so you don't have to worry about leaving for a day or going to work!
 In summer, fill with milk and add a frozen pop bottle or two.
 Don't worry, kids do just fine in chilled milk if it's warm out and they're a week or more old.
 If it's cold, fill the cooler with very warm milk.
 Feeding cold milk will also help them regulate intake, so they don't overeat.

-10 nipple bucket feeder with caprine nipples ~ This is a wonderful invention for those of us with more than a few kids to bottle feed a year.
+10 nipple bucket feeder with caprine nipples ~ LAMBAR This is a wonderful invention for those of us with more than a few kids to bottle feed a year.
 You can either buy a few buckets depending on how large your kid crop is, or you can separate the kids into a pens with only 10 kids per pen.
 You can also make the kids just as sociable by spending time with the kids and by either holding or petting the kids while they eat.
-Each newborn should still get the bottle of colostrum, and I will keep newborns separate for a couple days until they are strong enough to suck the milk up the tubes.
-The only problem I've heard of with this method is that kids aren't as friendly if raised such.
-However, I raised 6 on it this year and all were extremely friendly.
-I Think it more or less has to do with the interaction they receive.
+Each newborn should still get the bottles of colostrum initially, and I will keep newborns separate for a couple days until they are strong enough to suck the milk up the tubes.
+Training to the bucket usually takes a day or so, and at first it can help to have a helper to keep everybody arranged.
+The only problem I've heard of with this method is that kids CAN be less friendly if raised hands off using this method, there is a tendancy to just want to drop the bucket in the holder and then move on, but use this time to interact with the kids and they will be just as friendly.

 Pop Bottles ~ Pop bottles are essential when feeding kids.
 Each kid must get it's first bottle of colostrum, and the only way to do this is to have individual bottles ready for each kid.
-I will also feed each kid it's first several bottles by hand as well, untill they are strong enough to suck the milk up the tubes of the bucket.
+I will also feed each kid it's first several bottles by hand as well, until they are strong enough to suck the milk up the tubes of the bucket.
+Some people freeze colostrum in the pop bottles, around 8oz as a ready to thaw feeding for next year.

 Extra Caprine Nipples ~ Caprine nipples are an awesome invention.
+These are the nipples used with the lambar bucket.
 They can be put easily on the top of a normal pop bottle, or can be used with the 10 nipple bucket feeder.
 The first feedings can be made with a bottle, and the kid will already be accustomed to the nipples when introduced to the bucket feeder.

 Bucket feeder tube cleaner brush ~ The tubes of the caprine feeder must be cleaned thoroughly at least once a week.
 I rinse the bucket after every feeding.
 Once a week I add bleach the the mix and allow it to stand for a while with it full of water/bleach/dish soap.
 Then I rinse everything and scrub the tubes out.
 The tubes are impossible to clean without the special brush.

-Disbudder and Accessories ~ Disbudding goats is a personal choice, but I strongly believe that it is best for all ADGA dairy goats to be disbudded.
+Disbudding iron and Accessories ~ Disbudding goats is a personal choice, but I strongly believe that it is best for all ADGA dairy goats to be disbudded.
 Other breed registries do not have the same stigma against horns, but many homes do not want ADGA dairy goats with horns.
 I have both the X50 and the X30, both work well on all goats.
 BE SURE TO USE THE 'GOAT TIP' WHEN USING THE X50.
 DO NOT use the CALF SIZE ring of the X50 to disbud goats!
+I personally do not use a kid box as someone made me one and I didn't like it.
+I sit with the kids facing me and use my legs and other hand to control them.

 Handling and Housing